August 13, 2025, 5:27 am | Read time: 3 minutes

 Apple could mitigate the increase through clever marketing–for example, by adjusting the internal storage of the Pro models in the entry configuration.
 Instead of 128 GB, the iPhone 17 Pro could come standard with 256 GB of storage.
 Apple had already eliminated the smaller version with the iPhone 15 Pro Max.

 As Apple announced at a conference on quarterly figures in June, the company currently sources most of the iPhones sold in the U.S. from India.
-Outside of China, this is the only place where manufacturer Foxconn has the necessary capacity to produce the Pro models of the iPhone 16.
+Outside of China, this is the only place where manufacturer Foxconn has the necessary capacity to also produce the Pro models of the iPhone 16.
 Smartphones from China are currently subject to a punitive tariff–for India, however, Apple was able to secure an exemption.